datkumar/Configs/Go/README.md

 ### Installation via package manager

-Most likely, there exists a some package of the Go languaeg within the repositories of your package manager for your Linux distro.
-These may not be the latest Go version but are recent enough and tested to work weell on your distro.
-For my Fedora distro, i referred the [Fedora Developer portal page](https://developer.fedoraproject.org/tech/languages/go/go-installation.html) for installing Go via Fedora's package manager `dnf`:
+Most likely, there exists a some package of the Go language within the repositories of your package manager for your Linux distro.
+These may not be the latest Go version but are recent enough and tested to work well on your distro.
+For my Fedora distro, I referred the [Fedora Developer portal page](https://developer.fedoraproject.org/tech/languages/go/go-installation.html) for installing Go via Fedora's package manager `dnf`:

 ```sh
 sudo dnf install golang